GSA/digitalgov.gov/content/events/2019/11/2019-11-01-political-savvy-why-its-important-how-master-it.md

 ---

-_This talk is hosted by the [Federal Leadership Seminar ](http://cma.ahrq.gov/112019Webinar)and Digital.gov.
-To receive seminar invitations and resources, you may join the seminar series Listserv by sending a blank email from your government email address to FedLeadershipSeminar-subscribe-request@listserv.gsa.gov.
-Past leadership seminar recordings are available on the [FLPDSS YouTube page](https://www.youtube.com/channel/UCJ1wh1JcX9nwin7w1f_S3fQ)._
+This talk is hosted by the [Federal Leadership Seminar ](http://cma.ahrq.gov/112019Webinar)and Digital.gov.
+To receive seminar invitations and resources, you may join the seminar series listserv by sending a blank email from your government email address to [FedLeadershipSeminar-subscribe-request@listserv.gsa.gov](mailto:FedLeadershipSeminar-subscribe-request@listserv.gsa.gov).
+Past leadership seminar recordings are available on the [FLPDSS YouTube page](https://www.youtube.com/channel/UCJ1wh1JcX9nwin7w1f_S3fQ).

 For more information, please contact the FLPDSS Chair – Kim Wittenberg – at [kim.wittenberg@ahrq.hhs.gov](mailto:kim.wittenberg@ahrq.hhs.gov).